MikiBG/Templates/README.md

 ## Latex
 * notas.tex: latex template to write simple notes
-* prl.tex: latex template to write a scientific article in aps format
+* article.tex: latex template to write a scientific article in the APS format
+* slides.tex: latex template to make a slide show